nextmv-io/tour/working-with-stores/formatting-stores.md

 This may be fine, or we may rather reshape the format into something more convenient.
 Let's turn that JSON list into a map with the variable names.
 To do this, we use the `Format` method. `Format` is similar to `Apply`, in that it doesn't change the existing store, but applies a change to create a new one.
 The difference is that now we are adding _logic_ to the store instead of a change to a variable assignment.
-Hop stores give us very specific ways to introduce logic.
+Stores give us very specific ways to introduce logic.

 ```go